 The Museum welcomes a large number of group visits each year, from U3A and NADFAS, to Probus and the National Trust.
 We have a variety of package deals specifically designed for group visitors, which include entry to Port Sunlight Museum and guided tours of the village.

 An exciting events programme is on offer throughout the year aimed at both adult learners and family groups.
-Events are staged both in the Museum and on the green spaces in the village.
-Our popular events programme includes Family fun activities during the school holidays and a monthly evening lecture series which covers a wide range of topics related to Port Sunlight.
+Events are staged both in the Museum, the Lyceum and on the museum green in the village.
+Our popular events programme includes Family fun activities during the school holidays, outdoor theatre, guided walks and evening lectures which covers a wide range of topics related to Port Sunlight.

 School children from all over the North West come to Port Sunlight Museum to particiapte in a wide-range of hands-on education workshops in our purpose-built Learning Centre.
 We also offer courses and resources for pre-school groups, schools, colleges, universities and special needs students, as well as work placement